-Visit www.ucas.com/connect/videos for video guides on how to choose courses, apply, navigate student finance and use additional features such UCAS Extra or Clearing.
+Visit Videos | UCAS for video guides on how to choose courses, apply, navigate student finance and use additional features such UCAS Extra or Clearing.

 Talk to friends/family have or who are attending the universities you are interested in to get an insight into what life is like at these institutions.
 You could also do a virtual tour of the university or visit the universities you are keen on.